TheAlternativeZurich/HackingSessionSheet/2-blk-devices-filesystems.md

 With `dd` you can write images to a disk, like an image of a Linux distribution.

 a) Write `image.iso` to `TestDisk` using `dd`.
-    You can check if this worked by looking at the output of `file TestDisk`.
+    You can check if this worked by looking at the output of `cat TestDisk`.